tbedford/Website-Test/source/articles/fixing-electronics.md

 in 2005.
 I'm surprised it lasted that long to be honest.
 I bought components there from 1981 to the mid-nineties.
 Those were days when people knew about building their own computers and making sure your ICs had 10nF de-coupling capcitors and a stable 5V line.
+Electrolytic was something you got for your PSU, not your state after a night on the town.

 The Last Great Hope in the UK seems to be Maplins.
 They do at least sell some components and hobbyist equipment.
 Online, AdaFruit is also a shining beacon of what is possible.

-There is a lot to be said for getting a circuit diagram, buying some components and building a circuit from scratch - and getting it working of course!

 ## The future